maltarouti/iris-flower-classification/README.md

 <a id=machine_learning_model></a>
 ## 3. Machine Learning Model 📜
 The machine learning model was trained on the Iris flower dataset using The [scikit learn](https://scikit-learn.org/stable/) Python library.
 The model is [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html), which is an excellent classifier since it applies the one-vs-rest principle to this multi-class situation.
+We also used the (accuracy score)[https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html] metrics was used to calculate the model accuracy in general

 <a id=flask_web_app></a>
 ## 4. Flask Web App 🌐